MuhammedKalkan/Portal/README.md

 4. Multicore tile generation support
 5. Tile Server in order to serve produced tiles

+## IN PROGRESS
+ Data source merge and updating (Generating and merging newly incoming data)
 ## TODO
-1. Data source merge and updating (Generating and merging newly incoming data)
-2. Extensions coding
+1. Extensions coding
-3. Interface to manage application
+2. Interface to manage application
-4. Code refactoring
+3. Code refactoring

 ## FUTURE WORK
 1. Standalone server implementation

  Java and C++ porting of the software can be easily done.